SairamNomula/DiaDisc/README.md

 # <p align="center"><strong>A Machine Learning approach for classification and prediction of Diabetes Mellitus</strong></p>

-### <p>DiaDisc use machine learning to calculate the probability that a person suffers from diabetes.
-Input from the user is minimal, and the resulting analysis is shown in real time.
-In addition to this, the DiaDisc app integrates with the practo app to assist users locate a local diabetologist.<p>
+### <p>DiaDisc uses machine learning to calculate the probability that a person suffers from diabetes.
+Input from the user is minimal, and the resulting analysis is shown in real-time.
+In addition to this, the DiaDisc app integrates with the Practo app to assist users in locating a local diabetologist.<p>

 ## Technologies used
 * HTML